rrutt/cb-bread/README.md

 This application is intended to be run on your local workstation, so you can provide Couchbase server connection options on the command line and monitor the server log messages.
 Running the application on your own workstation also relieves the application of some security responsibilities.

+There are two options for running the application:

+- Run as an HTTP server using [Node.js](https://nodejs.org/), and then open the application web page in a web browser.

+- Run as a standalone desktop application with an embedded browser window using [NW.js](http://nwjs.io/).

-This application can connect to any Couchbase server visible to your workstation's network connect.
+This application can connect to any Couchbase server visible to your workstation's network connection.

+The application supports filtering documents using a _Key Prefix_ for any Couchbase view defined on a bucket.
+(For Map/Reduce views, the _reduce_ operation is omitted from the query.)

+The application also supports additional document filtering using a Javascript expression.

 I wrote a blog article about my experience creating this application: [If You Build It, They Will Fork It](https://rickrutt.wordpress.com/2015/02/15/if-you-build-it-they-will-fork-it/).